 In Finding the Mother Tree, Suzanne Simard makes a convincing case that forests are “wired for wisdom, sentience, and healing,” and she implores us to learn from them.
 I’m left wondering, though, beyond scientific lessons, what has Simard herself learned from the forest?
 What has the forest taught her about our — Western scientists, settler colonists, humans in the 21st century — culpability and complacency; about learning and unlearning; about hope and life and the future?
 Simard writes that, “This is a book about how the trees might save us,” but Finding the Mother Tree provides little insight into what that process looks like on an individual level.

 Simard S. 2021.
 Finding the Mother Tree: Discovering the Wisdom of the Forest.
 New York: Knopf, 368 pages.
-Publisher website.
+Find it on Bookshop.

 Alpi A, Amrhein N, Bertl A, Blatt MR, Blumwald E, Cervone F, et al. Plant neurobiology: no brain, no gain?
 Trends Plant Sci.
 2007 Apr;12(4):135–6. doi: https://doi.org/10.1016/j.tplants.2007.03.002.